ballardinimarta/soachart/README.md

 ```

 ## Output
 After running the script the chart should pop up in your browser.
+This script can take a bit longer to run because of the larger sets of measurementdata.

 ### Output as HTML file
-Or if you want the chart as a HTML file you can remove the hashtag from the comment on the last line in soa_heatmap.py, on default if you clone the code will look like this
+Or if you want the chart as a HTML file you can remove the hashtag from the comment on the last line in soa_heatmap_24.py, on default if you clone the code will look like this
 ```
 # Display the plot
 fig.show()